-7 The Internet
+8 The Internet

-7.1 How is Internet advertising regulated?
+8.1 How is Internet advertising regulated?
 What rules apply?
 How successfully has this been controlled?

-Advertising over the Internet of medicinal products is covered by § 9 of the Advertising Order, which stipulates that such advertising must comply with the requirements of the Legislative Basis as were the advertisement published in physical media.
+Advertising over the Internet of medicinal products is covered by § 9 of the Advertising Order, which stipulates that such advertising must comply with the requirements of the Legislative Basis as must advertisements published in physical media.
 Unless Internet-based campaigns are password protected, they are considered to be addressing the general public.

-The Agency and ENLI are monitoring Internet advertising (see question 7.4 below) and often in reaction to complaints submitted by competitors to advertising companies.
+The Agency and ENLI are monitoring Internet advertising (see question 8.4 below) and often in reaction to complaints submitted by competitors to advertising companies.
 If the advertiser is based outside Denmark, the Agency and ENLI will address the local affiliate of the advertiser, which is normally sufficient.
-ENLI is at present considering adopting the EFPIA Code guidelines for Internet advertising; see question 6.5 above.
+ENLI has adopted the EFPIA Code guidelines for Internet advertising; see question 6.5 above.

-7.2 What, if any, level of website security is required to ensure that members of the general public do not have access to sites intended for health professionals?
+8.2 What, if any, level of website security is required to ensure that members of the general public do not have access to sites intended for healthcare professionals?

-The Agency Guide requires sites addressing Health Professionals to be restricted in an efficient way by a unique username, in conjunction with a personal password being required for accessing the homepage.
+The Agency Guide requires sites addressing Healthcare Professionals to be restricted in an efficient way by a unique username, in conjunction with a personal password being required for accessing the homepage.
 If such precautions are not taken, the information provided will be considered having been made available to the general public.

-7.3 What rules apply to the content of independent websites that may be accessed by link from a company sponsored site?
+3.3 What rules apply to the content of independent websites that may be accessed by a link from a companysponsored site?
 What rules apply to the reverse linking of independent websites to a company's website?
 Will the company be held responsible for the content of the independent site in either case?